Faculty and Staff

 Mila Rey

 Mila Rey came to Aidan as a parent in 1995 and joined the staff in 1997.
 She grew up in the Philippines, and received a Bachelor of Arts in Economics from Far Eastern University in Manila.
-She speaks Tagalog, likes cooking, and enjoys reading.
-Her daughter, Kristine, graduated from Aidan in 2004.
+She also holds a Certificate from the AMI Assistants Course in Washington, DC and from the Montessori Institute at Loyola University in Maryland.

 Shewit Samuel

 Shewit Samuel joined Aidan Montessori School as a Lower School Substitute in early 2021.
 For the upcoming year, Shewit will join the Persimmon Community as its Primary Assistant.
 Prior to joining Aidan, she has spent several years in various childcare settings:working as an assistant teacher at The Springs Montessori School and Full Circle Montessori School.
-In addition to her experience in the classroom, Shewit also has an associates degree in accounting.
+In addition to her experience in the classroom, Shewit also has an bachelors degree in accounting.

 Elementary